tamarainwang/global_retail_elt-project/README.md

  My objective is to build an ETL pipeline using Python and Pandas.
 This involves creating a directory for output files, normalizing data from a provided Excel spreadsheet, and then saving the results into four CSV files for products, customers, locations, and orders.
 The next step in my project is to materialize these tables into a PostgreSQL database.
 I used a free Postgres database service, ElephantSQL, for hosting (cost-saving measure).
 My goal is to effectively transition the firm’s data from Excel into a structured database, laying the groundwork for a more sophisticated data management system.

-## TOOLS
+## TOOLS THAT SUPPORTED THESE TASK ARE:

-### These tools collectively supported the tasks of data extraction, transformation, and loading into a PostgreSQL database.
+### 1) Python: used data extraction, transformation, and loading into a PostgreSQL database.

-1) Python:

 Pandas: I used this library for data manipulation and transformation.
 SQLAlchemy: I used this to interact with the PostgreSQL database (ElephantSQL DB).